unoplatform/uno.toolkit.ui/doc/controls/ExtendedSplashScreen.md

 ### Setup the splash screen

-The following code snippet demonstrate a suggested pattern for using the `ExtendedSplashScreen`.
+The following code snippet demonstrates a suggested pattern for using the `ExtendedSplashScreen`.
 The first step is to define a custom `UserControl` that will be used as the main shell for the application content.
 This control will be used to host the `ExtendedSplashScreen` and the main application content.

 `Shell.xaml`: